-What is the additional compliance requirements for certified growers?
+What are the additional compliance requirements for certified growers?

 For certified growers and seed producers, a second inspection will take place to sample the crop prior to harvest.
-Certified growers must notify the NDA (using this form) a minimum of 30 days prior to harvest to coordinate crop sampling.
+Certified growers must notify the NDA (using this form) a minimum of 15 days prior to harvest to coordinate crop sampling.
 The crop must be tested by the NDA and confirmed to be less than 0.3 percent delta-9 THC, post-decarboxylated or equivalent method.
-The NDA lab has a measurement of uncertainty of 0.06 percent, so compliant crops for Nevada must be 0.36 percent delta-9 THC or less.
 Growers may have hemp additionally assessed by a third-party lab, but the testing to verify state and federal compliance must be performed by the NDA lab.
 The current lab testing procedure is for total potential THC, which is subject to change upon guidance from USDA.